muffinsAKA/webamp-museum-dl/README.md

 # webamp-museum-dl

-downloads all existing skins from the Webamp Museum @ https://skins.webamp.org/
+downloads all existing skins from the Webamp Museum @ https://skins.webamp.org/ (currently ~15gb)

 will update from where you left off last time if you want to get the latest skins. lord willing.